Setting Up a Work Environment

 2. Do work

 3. Commit your changes.
-Write a Summary message describing what you’ve added/changed, then click Commit to Master.
+Write a Summary message describing what you’ve added/changed, then click Commit to Main.

 4. Push (from Repository menu, or the Fetch Origin button).
 This sends your new changes up to the GitHub servers.